April 25 Sports Club

-April 25 Sports Club (4.25체육단, Sa i o ch'eyuktan), or 4.25 SC for short, or sometimes April 25 National Defence Sports Club (4.25'국방체육단', Sa i o ch'eyuktan "Kukpang ch'eyuktan"), is a multi-sports club based in P'yŏngyang, North Korea, primarily known outside of North Korea for its men's and women's football teams.
+April 25 Sports Club (4.25체육단, Sa io ch'eyuktan), shortly 4.25 SC, also known as April 25 National Defence Sports Club (4.25'국방체육단', Sa io "Kukpang ch'eyuktan"), is a multi-sports club based in Pyongyang, North Korea, primarily known for its men's and women's football teams.
 The club belongs to the Ministry of People's Armed Forces; all members of the professional teams (male and female) are considered officers of the Army.

 History

 The club was established in March 1947 or July 1949 as the Central Sports Training School Sports Club (중앙체육강습소체육단, Chung'ang ch'eyukkangsŭpso ch'eyukdan).

-On 25 June 1971 or 26 June 1972, the club name was changed to its current name; Kim Il-sung's anti-Japanese guerilla army – Joseon People's Revolutionary Army, considered the predecessor of the Korean People's Army, was formed on 25 April 1932.
+On 25 June 1971 or 26 June 1972, the club's name was changed to its current name; Kim Il Sung's anti-Japanese guerilla army – Joseon People's Revolutionary Army, considered the predecessor of the Korean People's Army, was formed on 25 April 1932.
 (Until 1977, the original KPA's official date of establishment was 8 February 1948.
-However, in 1978, it was changed to 25 April 1932.This change was reverted in 2018.)
+However, in 1978, it was changed to 25 April 1932.
+This change was reverted in 2018.)

 The men's football team plays in the DPR Korea Premier Football League, and is the most successful club side in the country, having won 22 national championships.
 April 25's home stadium is the Yanggakdo Stadium.
-In international club competition, home matches are usually played at the Kim Il-sung Stadium.
-In 2015, April 25 achieved an uncommon feat, with both the men's and women's clubs winning their respective national championships.
+In international club competition, home matches are usually played at the Kim Il Sung Stadium.
+In 2015, April 25 achieved an uncommon feat, when both the men's and women's clubs won their respective national championships.

+4.25 reached the final of the 2019 AFC Cup.
+They lost the final against Al-Ahed from Lebanon.
+The final took place in Kuala Lumpur.
+4.25 reached the final after a goalless draw against Hanoi FC from Vietnam.
+The 2019 AFC Cup knockout stage game took place at the Kim Il-sung Stadium in Pyongyang in front of a crowd of 5,500.
+4.25 SC usually play home games in front of thousands of spectators.
+The club drew an average home attendance of 4,050 in their four home games at the 2019 AFC Cup.